 It is best to get 2–3 elective classes approved before you go abroad.
 This way you will have plenty of classes to choose from and some flexibility in setting up your schedule.

 Click here for a list of English and Spanish electives.
+For more information on which electives will be offered during the 2017/2018 academic year, please click here.
 Please note that not all courses may be available over the summer as availability is based on enrollment.

 Located minutes from the heart of San José, Universidad Veritas is considered one of the best private universities in all of Central America.
 Students flock to the Universidad Veritas for its art, design, and architecture programs, but the university offers so much more.